Gaurav3435/Eye-Tester-Game/README.md

 # How to setup?
 1. Clone the Github Repository.
-2. Install the requirements.
-3. Run the main.py file to get started.
+2. Run the main.exe file to get started.

 <br>
 >***Note: There is a lot of future scope to further develop the project.***